 Those boys manifest themselves by playing in the courtyard after dark.
 In the reports, people have stated if they do not see the ghosts of the boys, they can hear them playing.

 Claims of seeing the hotel’s namesake, General Andrew Jackson, are also common.
 Those who state they have seen him said he wanders through the hotel and out into the yard.
 [CHECK AVAILABILITY]

 Another one of the most haunted hotels in New Orleans is the Dauphine Orleans hotel situated in the French Quarter.
 Some of the areas of this hotel date back to around 1775.

-There have been many people in and out of the Dauphine Orleans over the years including the famous John James Audubon.
-Reports state that while he was at the hotel he painted the famous series, “Birds of America.”
+Many people have been in and out of Dauphine Orleans over the years, including the famous John James Audubon.
+Reports state that while he was at the hotel, he painted the renowned series “Birds of America.”

-When guests are not captured and fascinated by the history of the Dauphine Orleans they might find themselves running into ghosts are experiencing unusual paranormal activity.
-If you don’t like the feeling of being watched you may not enjoy this hotel as that is rather common.
+When guests are not captured and fascinated by the history of Dauphine Orleans, they might find themselves running into ghosts are experiencing unusual paranormal activity.
+If you don’t like the feeling of being watched, you may not enjoy this hotel as that is relatively common.

-One of the guests spotted in the courtyard is that of a woman dancing or a man in a military uniform with dark hair.
+One of the guests spotted in the courtyard is a woman dancing or a man in a military uniform with dark hair.
+[CHECK AVAILABILITY]

 Other haunted hotels worth a mention are: